 - Graduate Certificate in Survey Research (15 credits)

 Our graduates are researchers, managers, instructors, policy analysts, and service providers in health care, social service and criminal justice agencies, and in corporate departments throughout the area.
-Many have continued their advanced studies in PhD programs.
 To learn about their successes, please see the most recent issues of our graduate program newsletter provided directly below.